 1. Select Your Shelter Type

 The first preparation step to take for a lakeside trip is selecting a shelter.
 Camping means different things to different people.
-Some people enjoy roughing it with a tent and sleeping bag.
+Some people enjoy roughing it with a large family tent and sleeping bag.
 You might enjoy more amenities, such as pulling out a camper.
 Renting a recreational vehicle or RV might be your other option.

 Every shelter type has its benefits and drawbacks.
 Tents are certainly economical, but an RV is incredibly warm and comfortable.
 Discuss these options with loved ones as you plan out the trip ahead of time.